Sylius/Sylius/docs/getting-started-with-sylius/shop-customizations.rst

 not look like you want?
 Fortunately, twig templates are easy to override or customize (take a look at :doc:`Customizing Templates chapter</customization/template>` for more info).

-In the beginning, try a very simple, but also one of the most crucial change - displaying your shop logo instead of the Sylius' one.
+In the beginning, try a very simple, but also one of the most crucial changes - displaying your shop logo in place of the Sylius logo.

 Default logo in shop panel: